 It's not perfect however.
 Sometimes the bokeh, the way light is blurred into shapes, can kick in at the wrong places and makes things look a bit out of place.
 I also encountered quite a lot of palette swapping for the enemies you encounter and some of the areas or interiors just re-use the same textures or designs.

 Even though each story doesn't stray far from your usual fantasy tale of good and evil the character driven direction will probably still have you rooting for the characters.
 The writing's good and localisation team did a good job.
 Shows you can still have a good story even without high quality 3D CGI movies.
+Personally I think Tressa's story is the best followed by Primrose's.
 There are also hints that the individual stories are linked together as you play through the different stories and notice a common evil at work.
 It's great to see that even side characters in the main stories get their own little ending if you choose to do their side quests afterwards and, even more so when they're talking with characters from the other stories.
 Not something you see often in stories!

 At first, it feels kind of odd the party members you invite don't have a part in the main cutscenes for each other's stories.
 Quite different from the modern day JRPGs where they would usually step in and help each other out or something as well intertwined as Odin Sphere.
 Instead they play a role in the form of optional banter scenes where they either get to know each other or give an opinion in the form of what feels like a bit out-of-place stage play.
 As you finish each character's story, you kind of appreciate why they did it this way because the story is more about how each of the characters managed to overcome their struggles in their lives rather than how they all met to overcome a greater evil - to find a purpose for themselves.
 The banter scenes themselves sometimes provide some fun entertainment when the mood gets a bit heavy.